SeanBlakeley/cornell-notes-gutenberg-block/README.txt

 This plugin is translation-ready

 ==How to Contribute to This Project==
-All contributions are welcome - make a Pull Request or raise an issue on the [Github Repo](https://github.com/SeanBlakeley/cornell-notes/)
+All contributions are welcome - make a Pull Request or raise an issue on the [Github Repo](https://github.com/SeanBlakeley/cornell-notes-gutenberg-block)

 ==Plugin Creator==
 [Sean Blakeley](https://github.com/SeanBlakeley)

-== Credits ==
-This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).